mtkyu/mtkyu.github.io/MushroomGrowthRoomReport/MushroomGrowthRoomReport.md

 Because the project was done through a work computer, I no longer have access to the spreadsheet.
 However, I do remember the overall results of the project and with my new-found skill in Python, I will attempt to create a sample data that reflected our results at that time.

 The aim of this project is to identify the most optimal room for mushroom growth based on various performance metrics.
+As well as generating a mathematical model we can use on a seasonal basis.
+The optimal chamber changes on a batch-to-batch basis so we need to do this calculation on a seasonal basis.
 We are evaluating the rooms based on the frequency of deliveries, the lead time for those deliveries, and a quality score associated with the mushrooms grown in each room.

 ## Variables